alecmdunton/alecmdunton.github.io/_pages/about.md

 Data Compression
 ------

 Linear and nonlinear dimensionality reduction methods can be used to embed large data matrices in low-dimensional spaces.
 In the linear case, this takes the form of, e.g., a low-rank approximation; in the nonlinear setting, generalized coordinates corresponding to the low-dimensional manifold on which the data lives.
 The embedded data, along with the approximate reconstruction mapping, constitute a compressed format of the input data.
-For more information on this, please see the following [paper](http://alecmdunton.github.io/files/pass_efficient.pdf).
+For more information, please see our [paper](http://alecmdunton.github.io/files/graph_distributed_sketches.pdf).

 Community Detection in Networks
 ------

 Matrix sketching, coupled with nonlinear dimensionality reduction methods like Uniform Manifold Approximation and Projection (UMAP), enables online clustering of large-scale graphs stored in distributed memory.
 The linear-nonlinear hybrid approach takes advantages of the efficiency of linear matrix sketches and nonlinear structures identified by manifold learning methods like UMAP.
-For more information on this, please see the following paper:
+For more information, please see our [paper](http://alecmdunton.github.io/files/pass_efficient.pdf).